Global Warming and Climate Change, What to Believe?

 There is a small number of fervent believers who have serious concern about what we are doing to the environment, and who are bothered about the adverse effects on the next generations.
 They push for corrective action initiated by the government, the public, and individually. and show up as part of several prominent activists organizations.
 They put on occasional organized demonstrations in public places that draw some attention.

-One thing the believers tend to do is over-sell the science.
+However one thing the believers tend to do is over-sell the science.
 They often say things that are not supported by real science, such as “this bad weather is caused by GW/CC”.
 (Climate scientists do not make that claim, but just say GW/CC can make bad weather worse and cause it to happen more often.)
 And they in general don’t do nearly enough in their daily lives to reduce GW/CC, maybe just some recycling, maybe they switched to low energy lighting and appliances.
 But they likely still drive too much and probably in over-sized vehicles, often live in over-sized houses, are probably over-sized themselves, etc. All this would indicate that even though believers accept the GW/CC message, they have not taken it seriously enough to get active in doing what needs to be done to fight it.

 The Climate Science Contrarians: